sbingler/hsts-tracking-prevention-spec/draft-bingler-hsts-tracking-prevention.md

 a user to set new data on every site, making it infeasible to correlate the user’s visits between sites via HSTS upgrades.

-## Monkey-Patches against RFC6767
+## Monkey-Patches against RFC6797

 ### Prevent Servers From Saving Tracking Data

-To allow user agents the option of preventing hosts they believe are tracking from setting HSTS data {Section 8.1.1 of RFC6767} should be changed as follows:
+To allow user agents the option of preventing hosts they believe are tracking the user from setting HSTS data {Section 8.1.1 of RFC6797} should be changed as follows:

 ~~~
    If the substring matching the host production from the Request-URI